Why do we get Poppies when we give a donation

 is the common name for several related groups of flowers.

-custom has grown in most families to decorate the graves
+in most families to decorate the graves of

 It